Glaucoma - FAQs

 Is there any way to prevent glaucoma?

-"My suggestion would be to avoid smoking and excessive alcohol, eat a healthy diet, keep your weight down, exercise, take nutritional products and be sure to see your eye specialist on a regular basis."
+Optometrists' primary recommendation is to avoid smoking and excessive alcohol intake, eat a healthy diet, reduce caffeine consumption, keep your weight down, exercise and see your eye doctor on a regular basis to monitor your eye health.

 What are the signs and symptoms of glaucoma?

 There are usually no signs that you're developing glaucoma until vision loss occurs, which is why it's so important to have regular eye exams.
-Your eye doctor can detect and treat high IOP before it progresses to optic nerve damage and vision loss.
+Your eye doctor can detect and treat high intraocular pressure before it progresses to optic nerve damage and vision loss.

 What are the different types of glaucoma?

 Primary open-angle glaucoma (POAG) is the most common form of glaucoma.
-The other types are: normal-tension, narrow-angle, closed-angle, congenital, pigmentary and secondary.
+Other types of glaucoma include: narrow-angle glaucoma, secondary glaucoma, developmental glaucoma and normal-tension glaucoma.

 Is glaucoma curable?